Boundaries in Recovery: Protect Your Sobriety and Well-being

 Introduction to Boundaries in Recovery

-- Saying no to offers of drugs or alcohol.
+- Saying no whenever someone offers you alcohol or drugs.

-- Limiting the amount of time spent with family and friends who engage in substance abuse.
+- Limiting the amount of time you spend with the ones in your social circle who still engage in substance abuse.

-- Establishing healthy relationships with family and friends who understand the need for recovery and motivate recovery.
+- Fostering healthy relationships with family and friends who understand your recovery and motivate you in this journey.

 Get Started With Nuview Treatment Center